International Clinical Outcome Study for Dysferlinopathy (LGMD2B/Miyoshi)

 An opportunity for patients with dysferlinopathies to participate in a clinical research study.
 This study is essential for finding outcomes that can be measured during clinical trials.
 Without good clinical outcomes, effective clinical trials cannot be performed.

-The study started recruiting on September 1, 2012 and will continue until August 31, 2013 at 14 centers worldwide.
-Please click here for a list of locations and the recruitment status of each site.
-If you would like more information regarding the study please email us at email@example.com or fill out the contact form below.
+Please click here for a list of the 14 worldwide study locations.
+If you would like more information regarding the study please email us at firstname.lastname@example.org or fill out the contact form below.

 The Jain Foundation along with Dr. Kate Bushby at Newcastle University is coordinating the study across the 14 centers.
 The study is funded by the Jain Foundation.
 Additional details, including contact information, can be found in the "Who is running the study" question in the FAQ section.